-To take quizzes, get certificates, and download courses at www.healthcmi.com :
+To take quizzes, get certificates, and download courses at www.healthcmi.com:

-Log In (if not already logged in) and enter your username and password
+Login (if not already logged in) and enter your username and password

-After Log In, a yellow menu appears on the right called "Courses, Tests, Certificates" (pictured below)
+After Login, a menu appears entitled "Courses, Tests, Certificates" Click on "Acupuncture Courses"

-- Click on "Acupuncture Courses" - Follow the links.
-Courses can be downloaded to multiple locations, quizzes can be taken (and re-taken if needed) and certificates of completion can be saved and printed.
+Follow the links.
+Courses can be downloaded to multiple locations, quizzes can be taken (and re-taken if needed), and certificates of completion can be saved and printed.

-Note: First, select the blue Pre-Quiz button (many states now require the pre-quiz).
-Next, it changes to the green Take Quiz button.
-This changes to a gold Get Certificate button once you have passed the quiz.
+Note: First, select the Quiz button.
+Next, it changes to the Take Test button.
+This changes to a get Certificate button once you have passed the test.